 - PDY fellows and their faculty mentors are invited to participate in a regional professional development meeting, hosted by the University of California Office of the President (UCOP).
 Eligible travel expenses to the meeting only for the PDY fellows will be covered.

 - UCOP requires the Graduate Division to monitor/track the progress and eventual job placement of all system-wide diversity fellowship recipients.
 Faculty, staff and students participating in this fellowship must comply with all requests for information from the Graduate Division.

-- Award recipients are expected to file their dissertation by July 31 after the award period, and will be required to submit a report of their progress towards dissertation completion to the Graduate Division by January 31 during the award period.
+- Award recipients are expected to file their dissertation by July 31 after the award period, and are expected to submit a report of their progress towards dissertation completion to the Graduate Division by January 31 during the award period.